afifurrohman-id/100DaysOfCloud/Journey/017/Readme.md

 ## Introduction
 An Amazon Machine Image is a special type of virtual appliance that is used to create a virtual machine within the Amazon Elastic Compute Cloud.
 It serves as the basic unit of deployment for services delivered using EC2.
 The journey will be like this:
-- AMI = Amazon Machine Image Intro
+- AMI = Amazon Machine Image
 - AMI Process (from an EC2 instance)
 - EC2 Image Builder